SEE ALSO:

 News and Events

-Each year, National Lead Poisoning Prevention Week (NLPPW) is an opportunity to bring together individuals, organizations, industry, and governments to reduce childhood lead exposure through increased lead poisoning prevention awareness.
+Each year during the last full week of October, National Lead Poisoning Prevention Week presents an opportunity to bring together individuals, organizations, industry, and governments to reduce childhood lead exposure through increased lead poisoning prevention awareness.
 The Alabama Childhood Lead Poisoning Prevention Program understands that it takes all of us working together to prevent lead poisoning and encourages parents to:

 In addition, individuals who work with lead are encouraged to: